rtivadar/aath0.github.io/_posts/2018-04-19-atp-tennis-analysis-2006-2015-what-makes-the-greats-so-great.md

 ![alt text](/assets/img/tennis-pct-service-games-won-vs-height.jpeg "Tennis Percent Service Games Won Versus Height")

 Theres a pretty weak positive association between a player's height and percentage of service games won.
 However, what's interesting here is that for player's of their height, Federer and Nadal win the highest percentage of service games.
 For reference, Federer and Nadal both stand at 185cm, or about 6'1".
 For all players that are 185cm tall, the average percentage of service games won is 72.4%.
-For players with an average ranking above 50, that percentage increases to 81.3%.
+For players with an average ranking of at least 50, that percentage increases to 81.3%.
 Federer and Nadal both win well above 85% of their service games.

 ### Average Tournament Advancement

-Next, below is a line graph that plots the a player's average tournament advancement, as a percent, versus year.
+Next, below is a line graph that plots a player's average tournament advancement, as a percent, versus year.
 This plot is similar to the earlier plot on percentage of matches won.

 ```r
 atp_stats_by_player_by_year %>% filter(avg_rank <= 5) %>%